• Skip to primary navigation

 Shrimp Jambalaya

-This traditional Shrimp Jambalaya is loaded with shrimp, chicken and sausage in a spicy creole sauce!
+This authentic Shrimp Jambalaya is loaded with shrimp, chicken and sausage in a spicy creole sauce!

 Course: Main Course